abhishek-archlinux/AnimeWatch/README.md

 ######[Index](#index)
 ![AnimeWatch](/Images/YT.png)

 This player provides a wrapper around youtube site using qtwebengine (since version 2.8.0-0).
 If your GNU/linux distro does not package qtwebengine, then it will fallback to qtwebkit, which is slower compared to qtwebengine for rendering web pages.
-Users need to install livestreamer(for watching live streams) and youtube-dl for directly playing youtube videos on this player.
+Users need to install youtube-dl for directly playing youtube videos on this player.
+In this wrapper users will get complete functionality of youtube site, but with better control over video.

 ## Addon Structure
 ######[Index](#index)